- Understanding Custom Context

 To deploy Coveo Machine Learning Event Recommendations (ER)

 Optionally, plan the types of content to recommend:

-A Coveo ML ER model can be configured to learn exclusively from usage analytics events pertaining to one or several specific types of content.
+A Coveo ML ER model can be configured to learn only from usage analytics events pertaining to one or several specific types of content.
 Therefore, unless you simply want to create a model that outputs generic recommendations, you should plan ahead (see Coveo Machine Learning Recommendation Content Types).